pguo-480/append-query-string/README.md

 `?devMode=true&version=123456&language=english`

-Currently it's a simple solution with up to 5 params fields.
+Currently it's a qiuck & dirty solution with up to 5 params fields.
 The params is stored in local storage.